-If private industry can manage to pick the right manager only 18%, how often does the right person get picked in a federal bureaucracy?
-And business die, to be replaced by smarter and more nimble competitors -- who in turn pick bad managers who kill off the new company.
+If private industry can manage to pick the right manager only 18% of the time, how often does the right person get picked in a federal bureaucracy?
+And business die, to be replaced by smarter and more nimble competitors — who in turn pick bad managers who kill off the new company.

 The Federal Leviathan lumbers on, getting stupider and more badly managed year after year.